01 of 09

 Though pretty much standard fare in today's kitchens, cabinet islands, peninsulas, and free-floating suspended upper cabinets got their start in the 1950s.
 In this photo from Youngstown Steel Kitchens, a subsidiary of Mullins Manufacturing of Warren, Ohio, we again see steel cabinetry but here used in a configuration that would be completely fitting even in the most modern of kitchens.

 And although not widely known, the use of open floor plans actually got its start in the 1950s, though did not fully gain speed until the 1960s and 1970s.
 So if you think you are being "modern" by insisting on an "open concept" layout, think again: in some ways, you are a half-century or more behind the times.

 Also common in the 1950s was the effort to evince a kind of space-age, modern look with sleek lines.
 This effort also elicited a countertrend during the 50s—the frequent use of rustic, country styles.Continue to 4 of 9 below.

 Although this kitchen layout was intended to showcase Admiral electric appliances, it does also demonstrate another trend that came into vogue in the 50s.

-Built-in was a big thing in the 50s, reducing the haphazard jumble of appliances that was standard in kitchens of years past.
+Built-in was a big thing in the 50s, an effort to reduce the haphazard jumble of appliances that was standard in kitchens of years past.
 So here we have a dishwasher snuggled in under the counter and a refrigerator and stove that continue along the countertop line.
 The wood-look cabinets include a cubby for flour, sugar, and spices.

-Kitchens during this... era began to suck up the electricity, due to great expansion in the power grid and marketing initiatives such as The Gold Medallion House ("Live Better Electrically")--all meant to reward electric use.Continue to 5 of 9 below.
+Kitchens during this era began to suck up the electricity, due to great expansion in the power grid and marketing initiatives such as The Gold Medallion House ("Live Better Electrically"—all meant to promote and reward use of electricity.Continue to 5 of 9 below.

 05 of 09